panzagianluca/predik-seedify/Docs/IMPLEMENTATION_NOTES.md

    - Router must implement IERC1155Receiver to accept share transfers
    - Must return correct selector in `onERC1155Received()`
    - supportsInterface() must declare ERC1155Receiver support

+5. **USDT-Native Architecture** ✨ NEW
+   - Switching from ETH bonds to USDT bonds required updating 40+ test assertions
+   - Using `vm.startPrank()` instead of `vm.prank()` is crucial for multi-call sequences
+   - MockUSDT for testing requires owner-only minting to prevent unauthorized test minting

+6. **Reentrancy Guard Patterns** ✨ NEW
+   - `delegatecall` + `nonReentrant` = instant revert
+   - Solution: Only guard the top-level multicall, internal helpers unguarded
+   - Security maintained because multicall is the only batching entrypoint

 ---